kubernetes/enhancements/keps/sig-network/3726-standard-application-protocols/README.md

 While this is a good solution - we never came with recommended standards other than [IANA standard service names](https://www.iana.org/assignments/service-names) or a domain prefixed protocol.

-This loose definition has led us to have instances where implementations do different things for common protocols.
+This loose definition has led us to;
+1. Have instances where implementations do different things for common protocols.
+2. Have no support for implementations interoperability with different domain prefixed protocols (or a mix domain prefixed and non prefixed protocol) for the same port.

-One good example is `HTTP2`.
+One good example for the first bullet is `HTTP2`.
 * In GKE you can use `appProtocol: HTTP2` and it will describe HTTP2 over TLS (https://cloud.google.com/kubernetes-engine/docs/how-to/secure-gateway#load-balancer-tls).
 * While in Istio it will be h2c (HTTP2 over cleartext).

 That creates a problem where users with GKE and Istio in their cluster can have very different behaviors for the same `appProtocol` value.

 ### Goals

+* Rephrase AppProtocol field description
 * Build consensus around how common (non IANA service names) should be implemented
 * Help the broader community and specifically implementations to interoperate better
-* Provide short and clear documentation for how appProtocol values should be implemented
+* Provide short and clear documentation for how AppProtocol values should be implemented
   * Update the appProtocol user documentation respectively